jbInf-08/SE2300-GenomicsDatabase/README.md

 Data Import from CSV

-To load a dataset from Kaggle:
+To load the dataset from Kaggle:

-Download a cancer genomic dataset (e.g., METABRIC) from Kaggle (https://www.kaggle.com/datasets/raghadalharbi/breast-cancer-gene-expression-profiles-metabric?resource=download)
+Download the cancer genomic dataset (e.g., METABRIC) from Kaggle (https://www.kaggle.com/datasets/raghadalharbi/breast-cancer-gene-expression-profiles-metabric?resource=download)

 Save it as METABRIC_RNA_Mutation.csv in the project directory.